top of page

 01 education

-I am currently a Ph.D. student at CU Boulder and I have a B.A. in Philosophy (2015) from Pepperdine University, where I was also a Great Books student.
+I am currently a Ph.D. student at CU Boulder and I have a B.A. in Philosophy (2015) from Pepperdine University, where I was a Great Books student.
 I am an alumna of the Rutgers Institute for Diversity in Philosophy and the UCSD Program for Women in Philosophy.

 02 research

-normativity, epistemic circularity, evidentialism & new pragmatism, holism in the theory of reasons, permissivism & underdetermination, testimonial deference, explainable AI, and the use of statistical information in public policy & legal decision-making.
-My interests in ethics include effective altruism, moral demandingness, ethics & information technology, and AI ethics (especially explainability and AI4SG).
+of reasons, permissivism & underdetermination, testimonial deference, algorithms, and the use of statistical information in public policy & legal decision-making.
+My interests in ethics include issues in effective altruism relating to moral demandingness and cause prioritization, as well as governance of emerging technologies and epistemic issues in bioethics.

 03 teaching